The best payroll software for small business makes it quick and easy to manage paying wages plus any associated benefits and taxes due.

-Good payroll software is an essential demand for any business with employees.
-It's not simply a case of ensuring taxes and benefits are properly managed, but also that employees are provided with clear information to reflect their wages as well as necessary deductions.
+Payroll software is essential for any business with employees.
+However, it's not simply a case of ensuring taxes and benefits are properly managed, but also that employees are provided with clear information to reflect their wages as well as necessary deductions.

-It's used to be the case that payroll software was downloaded and run from the office, with HR printing out payslips for employees to references.
-These days cloud-based software payroll systems allow for not just better redundancy and backups, but also digital payslips that employees can access from home or even on their phone, saving on printing and paper.
+It used to be the case that payroll software was downloaded and run from the office, with pay slips printed out for employees to reference.
+These days cloud-based payroll systems allow not just for better redundancy and backups, but also digital record keeping, by providing pay slips that employees can access from home or even on their phone, saving on printing and paper.

 Additionally, this digital transformation also makes it easier for employees to submit queries, and support can be better centralized for it.

 However, whichever form of payroll software you choose to work with, it's imperative that it also runs smoothly with existing accounting packages.
 Therefore don't be surprised that the best in payroll software also tends to be supplied by the best in accounting software.